run-x/opta/config/registry/local/modules/local-mysql.md

 ---
-title: "postgres"
+title: "mysql"
-linkTitle: "postgres"
+linkTitle: "mysql"
-date: 2021-07-21
+date: 2021-09-27
 draft: false
 weight: 1
-description: Creates a postgres database on the local Kubernetes cluster
+description: Creates a mysql database as a paas in the local kubernetes cluster
 ---

-This module creates a postgres database instance within the local Kubernetes Kind cluster.
+This module creates a mysql database instance within the local Kubernetes Kind cluster.

 ### Linking